-If during the slowing cycle the lift has taken an excessive time to obtain floor level the MPU will cause the direction to be lost, thus stopping the lift, the event is recorded and the lift will be reset by a car or landing call or MPU reset.
+If during the slowing cycle the lift has taken an excessive time to obtain floor level the MPU will cause the direction to be lost, thus stopping the lift, the event is recorded and the lift will be reset by a car call or MPU reset.
 (If nuisance tripping occurs check value of LTLR timer setting.)

-(34) [STUCK LEVELLER]
+(34) [LEVELLER ERROR]

-If during running the MPU considers a proximity/relay contact in the levelling circuit to be operated at a time when it should not be operated, the event is recorded.
+If during running the MPU considers a proximity/relay contact in the levelling circuit to be operated at a time when it should not be operated, or if operated in an incorrect sequence, or if two attempts at re-levelling have occurred, both exceeding five seconds and without the relevant proximity/relay contact being operated.
+The event is recorded and the lift returns to the bottom floor and shuts down - to be reset by pressing the (ACK) push button once the fault has been investigated and resolved.
 The check is performed on each run.